darkobits/saffron/README.md

       default: 'RTA-21'
     });
   },
-  handler: ({argv}) => {
+  handler: ({ argv }) => {
-    // This is where we would normally call our application's main function, but
+    // This is where we would normally call the function that implements spline
-    // let's just log the configuration we got from Saffron. console.log(argv);
+    // reticulation, but for now let's just log the configuration we got from
+    // Saffron.
+    console.log(argv);
   }
 })